Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Hybrid Variable Elimination

 \subsection{Max-Product Algorithm}

-Now we consider the problem of estimating the \textit{MAP} of the variables $X, M$.
-To do so, we perform Max-Product over the hybrid factor graph, resulting in a series of functions which we can query to get the MAP value for each variable.
+While the Sum-Product algorithm gives us a Bayes network representing the posterior distribution, the Max-Product algorithm lets us estimate the \textit{MAP} of the unknown variables $X, M$.
+Applying Max-Product over the hybrid factor graph results in a series of functions which we can query to get the MAP value for each variable.

-Given a strong variable ordering, we eliminate each variable $a_j \in \{X, M\}$ to obtain a function $g$ on that variable and a separator factor on the separator variables $\mathcal{S}_j = (C_j, M_j)$, where $C_j$ and $M_j$ are the continuous and discrete separators respectively.
-Similar to Sum-Product and starting with variable $x_j \in X$, we first collect all the factors connected to it and form the product factor